JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 ## Viability conundrum

-Southernwood joins [Ruby Triangle](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oY11bGc7aC6RJOzPXGXlpQ%3d%3d!%7d%7d%7d) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d) as a scheme where the developer offers 35% affordable housing, while at the same time insisting it is unviable scheme.
-Southwark's consultants agree, but estimate that Southernwood can generate a much higher level of profit than Glasgow CC claim.
+Southernwood joins [Ruby Triangle](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oY11bGc7aC6RJOzPXGXlpQ%3d%3d!%7d%7d%7d) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d) as a scheme where the developer offers 35% affordable housing, while at the same time insisting it is unviable.
+Southwark's consultants agree, but estimate that Southernwood can generate a much higher level of profit than developer Glasgow CC claim.
 The Officer's report accepts the 35% affordable offer, but without addressing this difference in the profit estimates.

 After so many major developments [at the Elephant & Castle](link) and elsewhere in Southwark have been allowed to flout affordable housing requirements on viability grounds, this can be counted as progress, but it leaves the true viability of the Southernwood scheme unresolved.
 This is important, because as well as all the quantitative affordable housing requirements, there is also a general requirement to produce [the maximum reasonable amount of affordable housing](link).